 Under the Act 537 Program, municipalities are required to develop and implement a plan that addresses the sewage disposal needs and accounts for future land development and sewage disposal needs.
-PADEP reviews and approves the Act 537 plans and all subsequent revisions.
+PA DEP reviews and approves the Act 537 plans and all subsequent revisions.

-PADEP provides an updated list of Act 537 plans and plan ages on their website.
-The list version used in this report was updated on January 1, 2015.
+PA DEP provides an updated list of Act 537 plans and plan ages on their website.
+The list version used in this report was updated during 2020.
 There are 228 municipalities with Act 537 plans and land area in the Schuylkill River watershed.
 The oldest plans were developed in 1967.
-Table 3-17 is a summary of Act 537 plan age for municipalities with land area in the Schuylkill River watershed.
+Table 3- is a summary of Act 537 plan age for municipalities with land area in the Schuylkill River watershed.

-TABLE 3-17: SUMMARY OF ACT 537 PLAN AGE FOR MUNICIPALITIES WITH LAND AREA IN THE SCHUYLKILL RIVER WATERSHED

-YEAR OF PLAN 1967-1975 1976-1985 1986-1995 1996-2005 2006-2014 Number of Act 537 Plans 28 7 28 81 84
+TABLE 3-16: SUMMARY OF ACT 537 PLAN AGE FOR MUNICIPALITIES WITH LAND AREA IN THE SCHUYLKILL RIVER WATERSHED YEAR OF PLAN 1967-1975 1976-1985 1986-1995 1996-2005 2006-2014 2015-2021 Number of Act 537 Plans 28 7 28 80 84 1 since the map was published in 2015, and its 2017 Act 537 plan update is not reflected in the map.
+Red indicates municipalities with the oldest Act 537, older than 40 years, and green indicates municipalities with the newest Act 537 plans, updated within the past 10 years.

-Figure 3-7 is a map of the Schuylkill River watershed.
+Figure 3-6 is a map of the Schuylkill River watershed.
 Municipalities are outlined in the map and colored based on Act 537 Plan age.
-Red indicates municipalities with the oldest Act 537, older than 40 years, and green indicates municipalities with the newest Act 537 plans, updated within the past 10 years.
+Only Douglass Township in Montgomery County has updated its Act 537 plan

-Through PADEP partners in the Schuylkill Action Network (SAN), detailed in Section 4.3.1, PWD was able to learn more about the status of some of the oldest Act 537 plans in Montgomery, Chester, Bucks, Berks and Lebanon Counties.
+Through PA DEP partners in the Schuylkill Action Network (SAN), detailed in Section 4.3.1, PWD was able to learn more about the status of some of the oldest Act 537 plans in Montgomery, Chester, Bucks, Berks and Lebanon Counties.
 Many municipalities with Act 537 plans completed before 1975 are in compliance.
 The municipality is either built out, or there are no known issues or development pressures.
 Others are in the process of an Act 537 plan update.
-PADEP has requested an updated Act 537 plan from some municipalities.
+PA DEP has requested an updated Act 537 plan from some municipalities.

-FIGURE 3-7: MAP OF ACT 537 PLAN AGE FOR SCHUYLKILL RIVER WATERSHED MUNICIPALITIES
+FIGURE 3-6: MAP OF ACT 537 PLAN AGE FOR SCHUYLKILL RIVER WATERSHED MUNICIPALITIES \DOUGLASS COUNTY UPDATED IN 2017